 o.
 Landfill:

 Dumping or disposal of excavated or demolition materials on Owner’s property shall not be permitted.
-The Contractor shall remove and legally dispose of excavated or demolished materials.
+The Constructor shall remove and legally dispose of all excavated and/or waste material resulting from the Work.
+The Constructor is responsible for providing its own means for refuse transfer.
+Use of Owner refuse containers is not allowed.

 7. MODIFICATIONS TO INSTITUTION REQUIREMENTS